+When power is first applied to the TES9:

+- 1. The three STATUS LEDs should illuminate red.
+Refer to the section "Front Panel" on page 2-3 for LED locations.

+- 2. After approximately 35 seconds:

-When power is first applied to the TES9, the three STATUS LEDs should illuminate red.
-After approximately 35 seconds, STATUS 1 LED should turn green, and the other two should turn off.
-If they do not, please note the pattern of these three LEDs and contact Ross Technical Support.
+- the STATUS 1 LED should turn green, and

+- the other two should turn off.

+- 3. If the LEDs do not follow this behavior, please note the pattern of these three LEDs and contact Ross Technical Support.